Skull Cultist Interview

 Marc17 - Right on.

 Steve - Yeah.
+You’re quite handsome, by the way.

 Marc17 - Sounds like next band's starting up.
 Thank you very much.
-Yeah. that's the end of the interview, I guess.
+Yeah.
+That's the end of the interview, I guess.